Grunt, hoo, pant, scream: Chimps use complex vocal communication

 "One of the most common sequences is the well-described 'pant hoot' sequence either as 'hoo' plus 'pant hoot' or 'hoo' plus 'pant hoot' plus 'pant scream' or 'pant bark.'
 But other sequences are also frequent like 'hoo' plus 'pant grunt' or 'grunt' plus 'pant grunt.'
 In general 'pant grunt' and 'pant hoot' are the most common calls used in these sequences," Girard-Buttoz said.

 The researchers want to learn whether the various sequences communicate a wider range of meanings in the complex social environment of the chimpanzees.
-They have suspicions about the potential meanings of certain vocalizations.
+They have suspicions about the potential meanings of certain vocalisations.

-"We need to explore in detail the contexts of emission of these vocalizations to see if it shifts between single calls and sequences," Girard-Buttoz said.
-"Then we need to conduct playback experiments to see if the suspected meaning matches with the behavioral reaction of chimpanzees when they hear the call."
+"We need to explore in detail the contexts of emission of these vocalisations to see if it shifts between single calls and sequences," Girard-Buttoz said.
+"Then we need to conduct playback experiments to see if the suspected meaning matches with the behavioural reaction of chimpanzees when they hear the call."

 The researchers are not certain whether chimpanzee vocal communication may be similar to the beginnings of language in the human evolutionary lineage.
 Humans and chimpanzees share a common ancestor but split into separate lineages perhaps 7 million years ago.